zetaroid/zetaroid.github.io/_pages/education.md

 					<p>Masters of Business Administration</p>
 					<p>2021-2023</p>
 				</header>
 				<p>While I was at AT&T, I noticed a frequent gap in understanding between tech leads and business stakeholders.
-As a product manager with a strong tech background, I wanted to bridge this gap in my future career.
+I wanted to bridge this gap in my future career.
 A well-rounded MBA from JHU was the perfect fit for goals to pivot and re-enter the tech industry better prepared to face complex challenges.</p>
 				<ul class="actions">
 					<li><a href="https://carey.jhu.edu/" target="_blank" rel="noopener noreferrer" class="button">Learn more</a></li>
 				</ul>